jlangch/venice/README.md

 venice>
 ```

+The REPL supports multi-line editing and copy/paste of multi-line code
+snippets.

 If the REPL's colors don't harmonize well with your terminal's color schema
 omit the '-colors' option or place a 'repl.json' config file with customized
 ANSI escape code colors on the working dir.